MLH-Fellowship/fresh-bites/README.md

 Below are some features we plan on implementing in the future.

 ### Water Tracker with Alert

+In order to be our healthiest selves, we humans require at least 80 fl. oz of water every day.
+However, because of our busy lives, we often lose track of this and often fall short of our water requirement because of it.
+Thus, we intend to implement a water tracker so that you can count how much water you drink in a day.
+Additionally, we plan to add an alert system to remind you at specific times throughout the day to drink a cup of water, making it easier to track and successfully attain the necessary water intake for you.

+## About the Founders and Contributors

+### Avi

+### Gabriel

+### Monika

+### Brandon

 ## A Bit about the Code